Pantheon YAML Configuration Files

 remote: Valid versions are: 1

-file and re-commit to the Multidev environment.
-You will then receive a notice indicating configuration changes have been detected and applied to the Multidev environment:
+• It does not matter what change you make to the file.
+Any change- even a comment- will allow the Multidev to detect the configuration change.
+You will receive a notice indicating configuration changes have been detected and applied to the Multidev environment:

 remote: